mendix/docs/content/en/docs/refguide/modeling/integration/machine-learning-kit/_index.md

 | Unsigned Integer Types | uint8, uint16         |
 | Complex Types          | complex64, complex128 |

 Similar to the data type restrictions, Studio Pro does not allow usage of the unsupported types in the input fields but having at least a single supported tensor type in the output fields is enough to load and integrate an ONNX model with MLKit.
-Please see the ONNX IR documentation for all tensor types.
+Please see the [ONNX IR documentation](https://github.com/onnx/onnx/blob/main/docs/IR.md) for all tensor types.
-To integrate a pre-trained model with an unsupported type from model repositories (e.g. ONNX Zoo), one can use graph editing tools (e.g. onnx.helper, graphsurgeon) to convert an unsupported type to a supported type like float16 → float32.
+To integrate a pre-trained model with an unsupported type from model repositories (e.g. ONNX Model Zoo), one can use graph editing tools (e.g. onnx.helper, graphsurgeon) to convert an unsupported type to a supported type like float16 → float32.

 ### 6.3 GPU Inference